Becoming a Caregiver

 If you haven’t already, sign up with the Department of Children, Youth, and Families to be contacted to learn more about foster care, kinship care or adoption.

 Becoming a licensed foster parent can feel overwhelming.
 Just take it one step at a time.
-Keep this checklist handy to track your progress or reference as you’re moving forward!
+Keep our “Journey Towards Licensure” checklist [English] handy to track your progress or reference as you’re moving forward!
 You can check things off in whichever order works for you.

 Caregiver Core Training is the mandatory training for Washington State’s caregivers to become licensed.
 CCT can be taken two ways – Online or in the classroom.